leocamachocr/java-basics/memory-allocation/src/com/progra2/homework/readme.md

 ---

-### 2. Remove
+### 3. Remove
-Listing scenarios
+Tests scenarios
 1. Remove record at some middle position.
-2. Remove record at the last position.
+3. Remove record at the last position.
 3. Remove record at the first position.
 4. Remove null value.
 5. Remove non existing record.

 ---

-### 2. Remove: Remove record at some middle position.
+### 3. Remove: Remove record at some middle position.

 ````java
 class ListImpl{